jtang766/Moon/_posts/2013-04-01-quantification-of-genetic-mutations-in-video-images.md

 	Figure 1 – Images of C. Elegans worms from video analysis</figcaption>
 </figure></center>

-A mutation in the physiological mechanism results in a gradual decrease in movement ending in paralysis.
-On the other hand, a mutation in the ability to respond to an increase in temperature can be seen as a rapid decrease in movement to paralysis because the lab worms will not change their swimming behaviours until it is too late.
-Figure 2 shows the expectation of the thermal performance curve within our hypothesis.
+A mutation in the physiological mechanism resulted in a gradual decrease in movement and ending in paralysis.
+On the other hand, a mutation in the response mechanism can be seen as a rapid decrease in movement to paralysis as the lab worms will not change their swimming behaviours until it is too late.
+Figure 2 shows the hypothesized thermal performance curves.

 <center><figure>
 	<img src="/assets/img/Article_QOGMIVI/Figure_2.png">